AdobeDocs/express-add-ons-docs/src/pages/guides/design/user_interface.md

 <InlineAlert slots="text" variant="info"/>

-We recommend chossing [**swc-react**](https://opensource.adobe.com/spectrum-web-components/using-swc-react/) over [React Spectrum](#react-spectrum) in your add-ons based on React because it currently offers a more comprehensive set of components and built-in benefits.
+We recommend choosing [**swc-react**](https://opensource.adobe.com/spectrum-web-components/using-swc-react/) over [React Spectrum](#react-spectrum) in your add-ons based on React because it currently offers a more comprehensive set of components and built-in benefits.

 ### Spectrum Web Components with Express Theme